Slieve Gullion Race (C)

 Organised by Armagh AC

-This short race over 3.9 miles with 340 metres of climb is the first mountain race of the year.
+Having first been organised in 1973, this is this 50th Anniversary of the Slieve Gullion mountain race.
+Having had various routes over the years, the current race starts on the North side of the mountain and is ran over 3.9 miles with 340 metres of elevation.
 As a short race over a fairly well defined route, it is suitable for athletes of all standards.

 In wet conditions the path along the top can be quite muddy.
 Wear shoes with as much grip as possible.
-In rain or high winds the race organiser may require a windproof top to be worn/carried.
+In rain or high winds the race organiser may require full body cover.

 The hard part of navigation is finding the way to the start.
 See the web (or below) for directions – basically finding the highest point of the narrow road that runs across the north of the mountain.
 Aim to arrive at the start before 10:30 am.